alex-ferener/wireguard-on-amazon-linux-2/README.md

 - `wg-quick up wg0` for connecting
 - `wg-quick down wg0` to disconnect

-At this point all the traffic should be routed through EC2
+At this point all traffic should be routed through EC2